gordnet/poc-network/README.md

 GordNet aims to be a better alternate to Tor like projects.
 First, Gordnet aims to be a completely decentralized network which makes the obfuscating the path between a user and the end destination more efficient and secure.
 It also is a faster network because the market determines the price of privacy.
 Hence, the more reward a relay receives, the faster the network will be.
 The link to the complete whitepaper can be obtained here: https://github.com/gordnet/docs/blob/main/WHITEPAPER.md

 # Guidelines
 GordNet is constantly working on improving its code base to provide the best decentralized network for online privacy.
 As a result, code changes and bug fixes are being constantly delivered.
-Developers should follow the best practices for contributing to this project:
+Developers should follow the best practices for contributing to this project which can be found in the CONTRIBUTING.md file.

-In general, we follow the "fork-and-pull" Git workflow.

-Fork the repo on GitHub
-Clone the project to your own machine
-Commit changes to your own branch
-Push your work back up to your fork
-Submit a Pull request so that we can review your changes
-NOTE: Be sure to merge the latest from "upstream" before making a pull request!
-Code can only be merged if 2 reviewers have approved the committed code.
-Else it will not be merged Finally, each code has to be tested thoroughly and testing notes must be documented to ensure best solutions are being merged

 # JSON-RPC